 - Coaches are on hand dedicated to get you started, then guide and monitor your play.- Steel fencing separates each lane preventing rogue axes from going into adjacent areas- Non-negotiable rules are in place for your safety- 14 feet separates players from targets to prevent bounce back from fallen axes- Throwers and non-throwers are separated by a barrier

-Q: How do I sign up?A: Click on the "Book Now" Button at the top of any page
+Q: How do I sign up?A: Click on the "Book Now" Button at the top of any page and bottom of this page

-Q: Can I bring my own axe?A:
+Q: Can I bring my own axe?A: Sorry, not at this time.

 A Game Consists of 5 throws per participant, with two participants playing in one lane.